Best website builder for podcasts – the best platforms for building podcast websites

 - Podbean – great podcast hosting platform

-Wix - The best website builder for externally hosted Podcasts
+1. Wix – the best website builder for podcasts overall

 Wix is an excellent option for building a podcast website as it offers numerous podcast-friendly templates and solid marketing and SEO features.
 You can easily feature both audio and video podcast episodes on your site.